Palkowski/ros2-docker-quickstart/README.md

 ## Dockerfile customization

-If you want different ROS distribution, you should open `Dockerfile` with text editor and change the line:
+If you want different ROS distribution, you should open `Dockerfile` with text editor and change the line
 ```bash
 FROM <desired ros image>
 ```
-according to the available ROS images.
-Then open `entrypoint.sh` and edit this line accordingly:
+Then open `entrypoint.sh` and edit this line accordingly
 ```bash
 source /opt/ros/<desired ros distribution>/setup.bash
 ```